Khanatha bint Bakkar: Origin and marriage

 Lalla Khanata's full name was Khanatha bint Sheikh Abu Bakar al-Gul bin Ali bin Abdallah.

 She was born to the chieftains of the M'gharfa tribe, part of the Awlad Hassān caste among the Beidanes.
 The Awlad Hassān were the armed aristocratic caste of the Beidane people and her family of the Awlad Abdalla clan in the M'gharfa tribe.
 Her father was the Grand Sheikh Abu Bakkar Al M'gharfi, the chieftain of the M'gharfa tribal confederation.

 She has also been claimed to be the daughter of the Emir of Brakna.
 However, historic chronicles record Lalla Khanatha as hailing from Sbouya in Oued Noun.
 Most likely, she was confused with the Brakna princess who appeared before Moulay Ismail in 1690.
-The historic confusion resided in this princess being Lalla Khanatha's distant cousin, as hailing from the Oulad Mbarek Hassāns, cousins of the M'gharfa.
+The historic confusion resided because this princess, perhaps Nassira el-Salwi, is Lalla Khanatha's distant cousin, as hailing from the Oulad Mbarek Hassāns, cousins of the M'gharfa.

 She married Moulay Ismail in 1678 and became a Princess henceforth.
 Her marriage happened when that very year, Sultan Moulay Ismail led a Saharan expedition to counter the influence of his rebellious nephew, Moulay Ahmed ben Mehrez, who had proclaimed himself Emir of Sous in the mid-1670s.
 His goal was to encircle him to the point of an embargo.
 Thus, he circled from the Souss (here meaning the Sahara) and the oasis of Touat to the provinces of Sakia El Hamra, there the Sultan received embassies from the M'ghafra tribe and allegiance from Grand Sheikh Abu Bakkar Al M'gharfi, the chieftain.
 The latter gave his daughter, Khanatha, as bride to the Sultan, to seal his tribe's allegiance.
-A later version of the events claim that it was following his expedition to Souss and the oasis of Touat to the provinces of Chenguit on the border of the Sudan region in modern Mauritania, that Moulay Ismail received embassies from all the Maqil tribes populating the Saharan provinces of the country.
+A later version of the events claim that it was following his expedition to Souss and the oasis of Touat to the provinces of Chenguit (in Adrar) on the border of the Sudan region in modern Mauritania, that Moulay Ismail received embassies from all the Maqil tribes populating the Saharan provinces of the country.
 And to seal their allegiance, Khanatha bint Bakkar was given to him as his bride.